 — I don’t mean to be Pollyanna here; I usually break out in a cold sweat and have rubbery knees right after I fail.
 However, I am getting better at realizing that my feeling of fear (and once in awhile panic) won’t last very long.
 Something or someone comforting is bound to heave into view over the horizon.

-— It is also helpful to understand that fear of failure is based in part on the false belief that we can work hard and smart enough to prevent bad things from happening.
+— It is also helpful to understand that fear of failure is based in part on the false belief that we can work hard and be smart enough to prevent bad things from happening.
 As a wise friend of mine from New Jersey would say, Fuhgeddaboudit.
 I’m not saying we shouldn’t prepare thoroughly, but stuff is just going to happen.
 Our inability to control everything is not failure.

 — Psychologists suggest that we replace negative avoidance goals with positive outcome goals.
 Instead of resolving not to lose your job, make it a goal to earn (with patience and reslilence) a promotion.

 — Finally, failure is often in the eye of the accuser.
 I have sometimes been able to muster the courage and faith in myself (that is a thing) to understand that when people accuse me of failing they’re sometimes just plain wrong.
 Of course, when someone with authority wrongfully accuses you of making a mistake, some diplomacy if not outright pandering may be in order.
 The risk reward balance won’t be in your favor if you get defensive and argue the point.
 But at least you won’t feel like a failure.
-The boss will usually get over it.

-As I said cynically, I generally don’t believe pundits who proclaim that they welcome failure.
+As I said, I generally don’t believe pundits who proclaim that they welcome failure.
 However, I do agree that it can promote learning, and the growth of that very important virtue, resilience.
 So, once you get past feeling wretched about the mistake, put an entry in your journal of what you learned, and lay another small brick on your resilience foundation.
 Now, off you go.

 Book: Endurance, by Alfred Lansing